ADv0rnik/Gamma_analytics/README.md

 ### Gamma Analytics

-A web application for simulate gamma source localization using bayessian inference and Monte Carlo simulations.
+A web application for simulating gamma source localization using Bayesian inference and Monte Carlo simulations

 #### Usage